 - Cut sour pickles into cubes along with fresh celery slices and add to the deep pan.
-Mix everything and let cook until the pickles and celery are not as firm.
+Mix everything and let cook until the pickles and celery have softened a bit.

 - Boil water in a tea kettle and add to the deep pan.
-Then add the whole black pepper, some bay leaves and a little bit of sea salt, though not a lot because the pickles are salty themselves.
+Then add the peppercorns, some bay leaves, and a little bit of sea salt, though not a lot because the pickles are salty themselves.
 You don't want to over salt the soup.
 Then wash some fresh parsley, chop, and add into the pan.
 Let everything cook for about fifteen minutes.

-- When serving the soup add some olives, sprinkled with roasted sesame seeds and a heaping spoon of sour cream.
+- When serving the soup add some olives, sprinkle with roasted sesame seeds, and a heaping spoon of sour cream.
 Serve with freshly baked bread.
 You can also add some cheese to the soup as well.
 I love to add some shredded Parmesan Grano Padano cheese.

 © 2014 Lena Kovadlo